The AES Corporation [AES] – it’s time to buy. Check out key Indicators

 Similarly, its Total Debt to Total Assets stands at 60.78.

-This stock’s Beta value is currently 1.19, which indicates that it is 18.99% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 28.52.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.49, which indicates that it is 21.87% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 34.35.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is The AES Corporation [AES] a Reliable Buy?